HFSSAutoConfiguration#

 namestr

 List of net names that belong to this batch.
-If omitted an empty list is assumed and you can fill it later.
+If None, an empty list is assumed and can be filled later.
+The default is None.

 Per-batch simulation settings.
-When None the global self.simulation_setup is used.
+When None, the global self.simulation_setup is used.
+The default is None.

 Returns: